stilist/ratafiacurrant/README.markdown

 ### Metadata tags

-At the moment, there are four metadata tags that can appear at the start of an entry: `BOOKMARK`, `LINK`, `PUBLISHED`, and `TAGS`; they are followed by a colon, a single space, and a single line of data.
+At the moment, there are five metadata tags that can appear at the start of an entry: `BOOKMARK`, `LINK`, `PERMALINK`, `PUBLISHED`, and `TAGS`; they are followed by a colon, a single space, and a single line of data.
+None of these should be assumed to exist, and they may be in any order.

  [mdown]: http://daringfireball.net/projects/markdown/